ByrMucahit/Cell-Broadcast-Test-Bench/README.md

 Database side, while working, MySql's enough about request of back-end side.
 While developing project, Some faced problems're make interact between front-end and back-end.
 Firstly, axios that's dependency of react had been used for http request to sending data, but It hadn't been success.
 If You can work it, Please interact with me.

+# Requirements
+- Java 16, 11, 8
+- npm

 # Installation

+## Java
+- Open a command prompt window and go to the directory where you saved the java program (MyFirstJavaProgram.java).
+Assume it's C:\.

+- Type 'javac CellBroadcastTestBecnh.java' and press enter to compile your code.
+If there are no errors in your code, the command prompt will take you to the next line (Assumption: The path variable is set).

+- Now, type ' java CellBroadcastTestBecnh ' to run your program.

+- You will be able to see the result printed on the window.
+- Now It's ready, you can entry http://localhost:6006  using explorer.

+## React
 React has been designed for gradual adoption from the start, and you can use as little or as much React as you need:

 -Use [Online Playgrounds](https://reactjs.org/docs/getting-started.html#online-playgrounds) to get a taste of React.